BeniJan/IMOK/README.md

 Create a .env file inside backend folder and declare your firebase api key (that can be found in your firebase console) inside it as follows:
 *FIREBASE_API_KEY={your_api_key}*

+Then run a initialization npm command with admin permission inside backend folder:
+*npm init*

 You can run the server locally by accessing backend folder in the terminal and running the application entry point using node:
 **node main.js**